-- Society for All: To cultivate inclusive communities - Liveable Earth: To nurture just and joyful relationships with the earth - Safekeeping: To keep people safe from harm total Foundation giving in 2023 volunteering hours globally
+- Society for All: To cultivate inclusive communities - Liveable Earth: To nurture just and joyful relationships with the earth - Safekeeping: To keep people safe from harm

 As before, all our granting is unrestricted and multi-year.
 We firmly believe that our partners know best about what to do with the funds they receive from us; we know from experience that longer term funding is critical to establishing real change.